LLNL/lbann/docs/building_lbann.rst

       ml load spack

-- Building with the head of develop branch for lbann, hydrogen and aluminum with GPU support (use the users defaults for specifying the compiler, MPI library, etc.):
+- Building with the head of develop branch for lbann, hydrogen and aluminum with GPU support (use the user's defaults for specifying the compiler, MPI library, etc.):

   .. code-block:: bash